By ·Updated July 2026

 The conventional read on US specialty coffee is that downtown clusters in mid-sized cities hold the density and the suburbs hold one or two outliers.
 Broken Arrow inverts that ratio — the suburb holds more active roasting programs than Tulsa proper.
 Commercial real estate runs meaningfully cheaper than in Tulsa's central neighborhoods, the southern-metro customer base is large and stable, and the friction of driving into Tulsa for a bag turned out to be high enough that local programs found their audience without competing against the central-city operators on equal ground.

 The cluster reads as a market still building rather than one that has plateaued.
-None of the five programs are running at competition-tier scale, but all five are doing real roasting work, and the bench is steady.
-Whether the next decade adds a sixth program or holds at the current density is one of the open questions about the southern Tulsa metro.
+None of the six programs are running at competition-tier scale, but all six are doing real roasting work, and the bench is steady.
+Whether the next decade adds a seventh program or holds at the current density is one of the open questions about the southern Tulsa metro.

 Frequently Asked Questions